 Q: How do I know if my pet has a food allergy?
 And what do I do next?

 A: Many food allergies result in ear infections, skin problems, or intermittent gastrointestinal upset.
 Some tell-tale signs of food allergy may include excessive licking of the paws, recurrent ear infections, chronic itching or skin infections that don't respond to medications, or recurrent gastrointestinal problems such as diarrhea, vomiting, or excessive gas.
-You can try changing your pet's food to a higher quality brand, or to a single protein diet.
-Wait 4-6 weeks after introducing the new food to see if your pet improves.
-If your pet is still having issues please call us; a prescription diet may be indicated.
+Food allergies are diagnosed by a food elimination trial using an appropriate prescription diet under veterinary supervision.

 Q: Can my pet benefit from a raw diet or homemade meals?

 A: Because raw meats can contain E. coli, Salmonella and other bacteria, we recommend that you do not feed your pet raw meat.
-While a raw diet can provide an abundance of protein, it is often lacking in other vital nutrients.
+While a raw diet can provide an abundance of protein, it is often unbalanced and lacking in other essential nutrients.
 Raw meat that is contaminated with bacteria can be especially harmful to young or older pets, as well as their owners.
 Careful handling and appropriate supplements are essential if you choose to feed a raw diet.

 Q: Are there pet treats meant for obese animals?

 A: While many pet treats are high in fat and calories, there are many options available.
-Some gourmet pet treats are sweetened with honey rather than sugar which cuts down on the carbohydrate content.
-There are also weight management dog treats available that offer low-sodium, sugar-free, or grain-free options.
+There are weight management dog treats available that offer low-sodium, sugar-free, or grain-free options.
 Other pet treats may include dehydrated or natural vegetables, such as sweet potatoes, peas, carrots, or green beans.
 A good rule of thumb is that treats should never consume more than 10% of your pet’s total food consumption.

 Q: I have heard that corn is unhealthy for my pet’s diet.
 Is this true?